 The School Direct programme runs in parallel with Loughborough’s provider-led PGCE programme.

-During the course, all trainees undergo four school placements: one in a primary school at the start of the course, one in a special school mid-way through the course, and two extended practices (either side of the Christmas and Easter breaks) in different, contrasting secondary schools.
+During the course, all trainees undergo four school placements: one in a primary school at the start of the course, one in a special school mid-way through the course, and two teaching practices (either side of the Christmas and Easter breaks) in different, contrasting secondary schools.

 Your training will focus on all aspects of teaching pedagogy, including lesson planning and evaluation, behaviour management, literacy and functional skills, learning theory, diversity and inclusion, equality, safeguarding, creative engagement, PSHE and form tutoring.

 In school, your subject teaching will be closely monitored and supported by a mentor in the department.
 Senior members of staff hold overall responsibility in each school for the training of trainee teachers, including tutorials and the provision of opportunities for professional development and whole school concerns.